department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 - Died as a result of a service-connected disability (a disability related to service), **or**
 - Been getting a VA pension or compensation when they died, **or**
-- Been qualified to get a VA pension or compensation, but chose not to, **or**
+- Chosen to get military retired pay instead of compensation, **or**
 - Died while getting VA care, either at a VA facility or at a facility contracted by VA, **or**
 - Died while traveling to approved VA care, **or**
 - Died with a reopened claim for VA compensation or a pension that would have qualified them to get benefits, **or**